Scalars

 BigInt (64-bit integers)

 This will inevitably raise errors.
-Instead of using strings on the client as a workaround, you could use the following scalar:
+Instead of using strings on the client as a workaround, you could use the following approach:

 serialize=lambda v: int(v),